-ARTICLE 17 - CONTINUITY OF OPERATION
+ARTICLE 17 OF OPERATION

-A. The Association and the Board recognize that strikes and other forms of work stoppage by Eaton Rapids teachers are contrary to law and public policy.
+- A. The Association and the Board recognize that strikes and other forms of work stoppage by Eaton Rapids teachers are contrary to law and public policy.
 The Association and the Board subscribe to the principle that differences shall be resolved by peaceful and appropriate means without interruption of the school program.
-The Association therefore agrees that during the term of this Agreement, its officers, representatives, and members shall not authorize, instigate, cause, aid,

-- encourage, ratify or condone, nor shall any teacher take part in any strike, slowdown or stoppage of work against the Eaton Rapids Board of Education. - B. The Board also agrees that it will not, during the period of this Agreement, directly or indirectly engage in or assist in any unfair labor practice as defined in Section 10 of the Public Employment Relations Act.
+The Association therefore agrees that during the term of this Agreement, its officers, representatives, and members shall not authorize, instigate, cause, aid, encourage, ratify or condone, nor shall any teacher take part in any strike, slowdown or stoppage of work against the Eaton Rapids Board of Education. - B. The Board also agrees that it will not, during the period of this Agreement, directly or indirectly engage in or assist in any unfair labor practice as defined in Section 10 of the Public Employment Relations Act. - C. An Emergency Manager appointed by law may reject, modify or terminate this agreement as provided by law.